 Culture Secretary reappoints two members of the Advisory Council on National Records and Archives

-- Department for Culture, Media & Sport, The Advisory Council on National Records and Archives, and The Rt Hon John Whittingdale
+- Department for Digital, Culture, Media & Sport, The Advisory Council on National Records and Archives, and The Rt Hon John Whittingdale

 - 8 March 2016

 Dr Elizabeth Lomas and Dr Bendor Grosvenor reappointed for two years from 1 January 2016.